jgratsova/Data/OpenBUGS/README.md

-Seven Scientists problem, showing the usage of MCMC inference
+'Seven Scientists' problem, showing the usage of MCMC inference